- Office of Graduate Studies

 - Graduate Opportunities and Financial Resources

 - Master's Thesis or Capstone Project

 Graduate Opportunities and Financial Resources

 California State University, East Bay offers numerous forms of financial support for current graduate students.
 The Graduate Studies office coordinates the many programs which provide financial resources and educational opportunities in support of your graduate education.

 Deadline to apply for Academic Year 2021-2022 awards: May 1, 2021.

 The Graduate Equity Fellowship Program seeks to increase the diversity of students completing graduate degree programs at Cal State East Bay, encourages continuation towards doctoral programs, and promotes consideration of university faculty careers.
 It provides fellowships for Cal State East Bay students with educationally or economically disadvantaged backgrounds who have had success in overcoming these disadvantages.
 Graduate Equity Fellowships are grants ranging from $500 up to $2000 per year.

-To apply for a Graduate Equity Fellowship, you must meet the following conditions:
+To apply for a Graduate Equity Fellowship, you must:

 Application materials are due to the Office of Graduate Studies at email@example.com by 5:00 PM, Monday, February 1st, 2021.

 California Pre-Doctoral Scholars receive $3,000 which may be used to: